Python-Test-Engineer/iwswordpress/README.md

 ## Talks and Workshops

+A list of talks and workshops I have given:

 -- WordPress REST API with AJAX Forms and Pages - WordCamp Denver, June 2020.

 -- Progressive Web Apps Workshop (2hrs) - NDC Oslo June 2020.